 These lil’ Cheetahs are actually from Bush Search and Rescue uniform kit, so strictly speaking, I shouldn’t be using them outside of squad operations (shh, don’t tell anyone).
 However, as my other gloves fell apart, I grabbed the ‘mighty Cheetahs’ as I ran out the door.
 You can usually pick them up at Bunnings, but if they’re not available, I know a lot of my off-track adventuring friends also use Iron Clad brand gloves with good protective results.
 I’ll only pack them on a trip that promises some off-track adventures where I want to protect my hands.

 I bought a headtorch years ago that came in this little green fleece bag.
-I’ve kept using it ever since as I find it handy with the texture to quickly locate my torch in my backpack by touch.
-I’m currently using an old Black Diamond, but I’m about to upgrade to a new Black Diamond ReVolt for it’s 300 lumens AND (on certain models) USB recharge/AAA options.
-89g.
+I’ve kept using it ever since as I find it handy with the texture to quickly locate my torch in my backpack by touch, as well as being the perfect stash spot for earplugs and earbuds.
+I’m currently using a Petzl Actik for its 450 lumens and USB recharge/AAA options.

 OK, so a gals allowed a luxury item or two, right?
 Well, this is mine.
-The Sea to Summit Aeros Ultralight inflatable pillow.
-For 80g and a few nights experimenting to get the ‘Goldilocks-just-right’ amount of air, I’m now sold.
+The Sea to Summit Aeros Premium inflatable pillow.
+For 195g and a few nights experimenting to get the ‘Goldilocks-just-right’ amount of air, I’m now sold.

 Yep.
 That’s it.
 Toothpaste and folding brush and a strawberry Chapstick.
 Gotta be strawberry.
 I use a small syringe to refill the teensy toothpaste tube and keep the Chapstick in my hip belt pocket.